SPEAK WITH AN EXPERT

 Security operations staffing and organizational structure

-As security analysts are constantly acting on the front line of cyber security defense, they often suffer from alert fatigue and burnout.
-Ensuring the continuous development and retention of a strong SOC team requires investing time and effort in ensuring that each person on the team continues to be motivated and fulfilled.
+Since security analysts are always on the front lines of cyber defense, they often face alert fatigue and burnout.
+Keeping a strong SOC team means investing time and effort to keep everyone motivated and satisfied.

 Here are some of the strategies that are important to building a strong organizational structure, and successfully staffing and maintaining a strong SOC team:

-• Training – Encourage SOC analysts to study new skills, to gain greater knowledge of technical and professional disciplines, and to obtain industry certifications.
+• Training – Encourage SOC analysts to learn new skills, deepen their technical and professional knowledge, and get industry certifications.

-• Remote Work – Assist employees as they work from home, providing them with appropriate equipment to use, helping them create ergonomically healthy workspaces and offering them take-out meal options.
-In addition, train the managers in your organization to recognize mental health issues.
+• Remote Work – Support employees working from home by providing the right equipment, helping them set up ergonomic workspaces, and offering take-out meal options.
+Also, train managers to recognize mental health issues.

-• Open Communication Channels – Make time and create opportunities for informal discussions, be it in the hallway or coffee counter, or over virtual conferencing software such as Zoom or Microsoft Teams.
-SOC analysts should feel that the managers are fully aware of the challenges and are invested in supporting each analyst.
+• Open Communication Channels – Create opportunities for informal chats, whether in the hallway, at the coffee counter, or via virtual tools like Zoom or Microsoft Teams.
+SOC analysts should feel that managers understand their challenges and are committed to supporting them.

 • Buddy Program – Assign buddies to the more junior members of staff.
 The senior members of the SOC team can reach out and make sure that newcomers have an address for their questions.